 Challenges of Assessing Fair Market Value

-There is no single way of determining fair market value that is always best for all situations.
+There’s no single way of determining fair market value that’s the best for every situation.

 Eminent domain is another area where fair market value is often not relevant, because the person losing his or her property is under compulsion.